hansem/hansem.github.io/_pages/research.md

 * Sohn H, Lee SH (2013) Dichotomy in perceptual learning of interval timing: calibrations of mean accuracy and precision differ in specificity and time course.
 J Neurophysiol 109:344-362.
 PMID23076112
 * Brascamp JW, Sohn H, Lee SH, Blake R (2013) A monocular contribution to stimulus rivalry.
 Proc Natl Acad Sci U S A 110(21): 8337-8344.
 PMID23610414

-## Neuroeconomic approach to temporal discounting of monetary gain and loss
+## Previous project 3.
+Neuroeconomic approach to temporal discounting of monetary gain and loss
 >_M.S. in [Jaeseung Jeong’s lab](http://raphe.kaist.ac.kr/) at KAIST, March 2006 - February 2008_

 * I performed human fMRI experiments to study how the brain processes monetary gains and losses given at different time points.